Joseph Larmor: Biography

-He was born in Magheragall in County Antrim the son of Hugh Larmor, a Belfast shopkeeper and his wife, Anna Wright.
+He was born in Magheragall in County Antrim, the son of Hugh Larmor, a Belfast shopkeeper and his wife, Anna Wright.
 The family moved to Belfast circa 1860, and he was educated at the Royal Belfast Academical Institution, and then studied mathematics and experimental science at Queen's College, Belfast (BA 1874, MA 1875), where one of his teachers was John Purser.
 He subsequently studied at St John's College, Cambridge, where in 1880 he was Senior Wrangler (J. J. Thomson was second wrangler that year) and Smith's Prizeman, getting his MA in 1883.
 After teaching physics for a few years at Queen's College, Galway, he accepted a lectureship in mathematics at Cambridge in 1885.
-In 1892 he was elected a Fellow of the Royal Society of London, and he served as one of the Secretaries of the society.
-He was made an Honorary Fellow of the Royal Society of Edinburgh in 1910.
+In 1892 he was elected a fellow of the Royal Society of London, and he served as one of the Secretaries of the society.